Benchmark, performance.now. Modern browsers deliver ever-increasing performance to JavaScript programs. Advanced optimizations are done on code.

 For a developer, it is hard to know what method is the fastest one.
 For the development of any application, some benchmarks may be needed.
 Performance.now enables these.

 Example benchmark.
 This is a benchmark harness page.
-It contains two calls to performance.now—these measure the current time in milliseconds.
+It contains 2 calls to performance.now—these measure the current time in milliseconds.

 And We call performance.now once before, and once after, the code we wish to benchmark.

-Result We compute the elapsed time and display it in the title bar of the web browser (which is often a tab bar).
+Result We compute the elapsed time and display it in the console window as text output.

 // The performance.now method measures time in milliseconds.